 Defendant Phillip Hamilton was charged with multiple counts of battery including an allegation of a battery causing serious bodily injury and a count of trespass.
 If convicted he could face up to 1 year and 9 months of jail.
 Co-Defendant Paul Hamilton was also charged with multiple counts of battery and a count of trespass.
 If convicted he could face up to 1 year and 3 months in jail.
 Their case is set for pretrial on August 12th in the Van Nuys Superior Courthouse, Department 105.

-According to the Centers for Disease Control and Prevention, cloth face coverings are a critical tool in the fight against COVID-19 and could reduce the spread of the virus, particularly when used universally in communities.
+According to the Centers for Disease Control and Prevention (CDC calls on Americans to wear masks), cloth face coverings are a critical tool in the fight against COVID-19 and could reduce the spread of the virus, particularly when used universally in communities.
 There is increasing evidence that cloth face coverings help prevent people who have COVID-19 from spreading the disease to others, and may protect mask-wearers as well.

 Starting August 1, all Target stores will require customers to wear face coverings.
 Target joins a rapidly expanding list of retailers that are also mandating masks for customers.
 The City of Los Angeles already requires face coverings for Angelenos when they leave their homes.
 Masks are also mandated statewide.